-Where there is a potential breach of a Duty of Care under the Animal Welfare Act 2006, the council may, at its discretion, is sue an Improvement Notice to remedy the problem.
+Where there is a potential breach of a Duty of Care under the Animal Welfare Act 2006, the council may, at its discretion, issue an Improvement Notice to remedy the problem.

 Licence Condition Guidance 7.1 Puppy Facilitiesa.
 An area must be provided that is suitable for the socialisation of all litters.
 If in kennels/sheds or other types of buildings, a specific area should be set aside to mimic environmental referencing in home environments.
 7.2 Exhibiting Normal Behaviour Patterns a.
 All dogs kept at the establishment must be given the opportunity for daily interaction and stimulation in order to express normal behaviour. b.
 Evidence of the provision of enhancement and enrichment must be supplied to the local authority inspector.
 Outdoor environments, if provided, should be as complex as safety and cleanliness allow.
 Play items, where possible, should be rearranged regularly and swapped between runs to enhance novelty and stimulation.
 Examples of environmental enrichment are: appropriate exercise, play, and sufficient contact with humans (grooming, training or playing) and food finding activities e.g. puzzle feeders or scavenging exercises.
+7.3 Socialisation of Puppies a.
 All puppies must be socialised before being sold or homed and method of implementing this must be discussed and agreed with the local authority inspector.
 Puppies should be the product of sociable and environmentally competent parents.
-A planned socialisation plan should, amongst other things include: gently handling each puppy, the introduction of low level noise from 14 days onwards; from 21 days the animal should be introduced daily to a variety of human contact, play with suitable toys organised to play away from the mother.
+A planned socialisation plan should, amongst other things include: gently handling each puppy, the introduction of low level noise from 14 days onwards;

+from 21 days the animal should be introduced daily to a variety of human contact, play with suitable toys organised to play away from the mother.
 Where biosecurity allows, puppies of other litters should mix in suitable environments.
-Care should be taken that removal of puppies for handling is done in such a way that does not distress the dam.